Aurora Summer Camps 2026: 33 Programs

 Heat and hydration: Aurora sits on the plains east of Denver with very little tree cover.
 Outdoor activities at parks and fields are fully exposed to sun.
 July and August afternoon temps regularly hit the mid-90s.
 Every camp on this list will remind you about water bottles, but pack a large one.
 A 12-ounce bottle won't get a 10-year-old through a full day outside.

-Is Aurora safe for summer camp drop-off and pickup?
 The camp locations listed here are all at established facilities: YMCA branches, school sites, recreation centers, and museums.
 These are well-maintained, staffed locations in accessible parts of the city.
 Like any metro area, neighborhoods vary, but the camp sites themselves are standard suburban recreation facilities.

-How do Aurora prices compare to Denver?
 Aurora is consistently cheaper.
 The YMCA camps here start at $150/week, compared to $270+ at many Denver locations.
 The free MY Denver Activities programs are also available at Aurora rec centers.
 Wings Over the Rockies at $399/week is the priciest option, but comparable specialty camps in Denver run $400-$500+.
 For a full cost breakdown, see our Denver camp cost guide.

-Can I mix YMCA weeks with specialty camps?
 Absolutely.
 Many Aurora parents use the YMCA as their summer backbone (full-day, extended care, affordable) and swap in one or two specialty weeks for variety.
 A summer built on 8 weeks of YMCA ($150/week) plus one week of Wings ($399) and one week of Sous Chef ($250) runs about $1,850 total for 10 weeks.

-- Aurora YMCA Day Camp — Multi-Activity, $270-$320/week
+- Aurora YMCA Day Camp, Multi-Activity, $270-$320/week

-- Elkhart Day Camp — Multi-Activity, $270-$320/week
+- Elkhart Day Camp, Multi-Activity, $270-$320/week

-- Sous Chef Summer Camps 2026 — Arts, $250/week
+- Sous Chef Summer Camps 2026, Arts, $250/week

-- Minecraft Engineering using LEGO® Materials — STEM, $300-$500/week
+- Minecraft Engineering using LEGO® Materials, STEM, $300-$500/week

-- Minecraft Master Engineering using LEGO® Materials — STEM, $300-$500/week
+- Minecraft Master Engineering using LEGO® Materials, STEM, $300-$500/week

-- Dino Design Using LEGO® Materials — STEM, $300-$500/week
+- Dino Design Using LEGO® Materials, STEM, $300-$500/week

-- Jurassic Engineering Using LEGO® Materials — STEM, $300-$500/week
+- Jurassic Engineering Using LEGO® Materials, STEM, $300-$500/week

-- Radical Rides using LEGO® Materials — STEM, $300-$500/week
+- Radical Rides using LEGO® Materials, STEM, $300-$500/week

-- Machine Mayhem using LEGO® Materials — STEM, $300-$500/week
+- Machine Mayhem using LEGO® Materials, STEM, $300-$500/week

-- Aurora YMCA at Wheatlands Summer Camp — Multi-Activity, $150-$350/week
+- Aurora YMCA at Wheatlands Summer Camp, Multi-Activity, $150-$350/week

-- Elkhart Elementary School Summer Camp — Multi-Activity, $150-$350/week
+- Elkhart Elementary School Summer Camp, Multi-Activity, $150-$350/week

-- Yale Elementary School Summer Camp — Multi-Activity, $150-$350/week
+- Yale Elementary School Summer Camp, Multi-Activity, $150-$350/week

-- MindCraft Makerspace Summer Camp: 3D Digital Design & 3D Printing Basics — STEM, $300-$500/week
+- MindCraft Makerspace Summer Camp: 3D Digital Design & 3D Printing Basics, STEM, $300-$500/week

-- MindCraft Makerspace Summer Camp: Slime & Chem Lab — STEM, $300-$500/week
+- MindCraft Makerspace Summer Camp: Slime & Chem Lab, STEM, $300-$500/week

-- MindCraft Makerspace Summer Camp: Wizards Academy — STEM, $300-$500/week
+- MindCraft Makerspace Summer Camp: Wizards Academy, STEM, $300-$500/week, -

 Part of the Denver Summer Camps 2026 Complete Guide.